SenseNet/sensenet/docs/smart-application-model.md

 Usually, people will access this repository through one of the sites defined, the **Cars** or the **Bikes** site.
 Normally whatever follows the domain name in the URL will be the relative path of a content item under the site accessed.

-- http://cars.example.com/Buy points to /Root/Sites/Exemplar_Cars/Buy
+- *http://cars.example.com/Buy* points to */Root/Sites/Exemplar_Cars/Buy*
-- http://bikes.example.com/Buy points to /Root/Sites/Exemplar_Bikes/Buy
+- *http://bikes.example.com/Buy* points to */Root/Sites/Exemplar_Bikes/Buy*

 ### Absolute paths

 Absolute paths, sometimes also referred to as _"root relative paths"_ are fully qualified paths in the local part of the URL.
 With absolute paths, you can access content that is not physically located under the site you are logged in to.
 For a local part to be interpreted as an absolute path, it must start with **/Root**.
 Usually this is used for administration work, as eg. users and groups, or global resources such as icons and JavaScript frameworks are located outside any of the sites.

-> Note that with absolute URLs, one can access a site through the domain name of another site in the sensenet Content Repository.
+> Note that with absolute URLs, one can access a site through the domain name of another site in the sensenet ECM Content Repository.

 Examples:

-- http://cars.example.com/Root/Data/Prices/pricesheet_2009 points to /Root/Data/Prices/pricesheet_2009
+- *http://cars.example.com/Root/Data/Prices/pricesheet_2009* points to */Root/Data/Prices/pricesheet_2009*
-- http://bikes.example.com/Root/Data/Prices/pricesheet_2009 points to /Root/Data/Prices/pricesheet_2009
+- *http://bikes.example.com/Root/Data/Prices/pricesheet_2009* points to */Root/Data/Prices/pricesheet_2009*
-- http://cars.example.com/Root/Sites/Exemplar_Bikes/Buy points to /Root/Sites/Exemplar_Bikes/Buy
+- *http://cars.example.com/Root/Sites/Exemplar_Bikes/Buy* points to */Root/Sites/Exemplar_Bikes/Buy*

 ## Actions